wp-plugins/light-social/readme.txt

 = Do I have to configure something? =

-No, simply activate or deactivate the plugin.
+No, simply enable or disable the plugin.

 == Screenshots ==